Leaf-Agriculture/docs/docs/setup_information.md

 ## Downloading files from Leaf

-To provide greater security all files provided by Leaf are now protected and must be accessed with authentication using the existing Leaf token.
+To provide greater security all files provided by Leaf must be accessed with authentication using the existing Leaf token.

 :::tip
-This is a recent change, so the old download links are still available, however, it will be discontinued soon.
-Therefore, it is strongly recommended that updates are made to access the new download links providers by Leaf (it can be identified with the prefix `download-`).
+Old download links will be deprecated on December 1st, 2024.
+We strongly recommended that you use the authenticated download links which can be identified with the prefix `download-` and which point to api.withleaf.io.
 :::